Valuation Multiples for Lumber Wholesalers

 Valuing a Lumber Wholesale Company

 Below we give a brief overview of what average valuation multiples for lumber wholesalers look like.
 These numbers are only a guide.
-For more specific information about valuing a lumber wholesale company, be sure to give us a call!
+For more specific information about valuing a lumber wholesale company, be sure to schedule a free consultation!
 For more information, be sure to read Valuing a Lumber Wholesale Company as well as Value Drivers for a Lumber Wholesaler.